tdwg/bdq/tg2/_review/docs/tutorial/index.md

 ### 3.2 Identify the Information Elements (non-normative)

-**Purpose:** Determine which fields (mapped to vocabulary terms such as Darwin Core terms) are in the data and are relevant to your use case.
+**Purpose:** Determine which fields (mapped to vocabulary terms such as [Darwin Core](<../../index.md#darwin-core> "[Darwin Core](https://dwc.tdwg.org/).
+A Standard intended to facilitate the sharing of information about biological diversity.
+Host of the dwc:namespace [dwc:](http://rs.tdwg.org/dwc/terms/)") terms) are in the data and are relevant to your use case.

-In the Fitness For Use Framework, input fields or terms for a Test are generalized as `Information Elements`.
+In the Fitness For Use [Framework](<../../index.md#framework> "The Fitness for Use Framework, the body of work that provides a fundamental structure for the BDQ Tests.
+The Fitness for Use Framework is derived from (Veiga 2016) and is the outcome of the [TDWG](<../../index.md#tdwg> "[Biodiversity Information Standards](https://www.tdwg.org/standards/sds/)") Data Quality Task Group…"), input fields or terms for a Test are generalized as `Information Elements`.

 We can expand each of the bullet points in the hasFitnessRequirements statement into a set of terms that are likely to map onto the data.
 We may understand these well at the start, but as we work with real data and implement Tests, we will very likely need to refine this list.